Discover the weird psychological trick that can make girls faint, audiences laugh, and bring new clients flocking to your practice…

-The advantage to a therapy practice is that we have a lot of personal interaction with our clients and if you have done a good job they will be happy to enthuse about you and your practice.
+The advantage to practitioners is that we have a lot of personal interaction with our clients – and if you have done a good job, your clients will be happy to enthuse about you and your practice.

-Because user reviews are unique, original and more frequent than website text updates, they have a much greater impact on search engine results, which can help your site to score higher up the search results tables.
+That’s because user reviews are unique, original and generally more frequent than website page updates, so they are very appealing to search engines, and can help your site move higher up the search results.

-Social proof has proven time and again to be a highly useful tool to improve customer trust and conversion when it comes to sales.
+Social proof has proven itself time and again as a highly useful tool to improve customer trust and make more sales.

 1 Cialdini, Dr. Robert – ‘Influence – The Psychology of Persuasion.’
 (1984)

 2 Aronson, E., Wilson, T.D., & Akert, A.M.
 (2005).
 Social Psychology (5th ed.).
 Upper Saddle River, NJ: Prentice Hall